How to Install CCTV – Installation Guide

 A CCTV kit comes with everything you need for CCTV installation and is ready to use straight away, however, there are several disadvantages of CCTV kits.
 They usually use a maximum length of 18 metre ready-made cables.
 There is the limitation that the DVR (Digital Video Recorder) or NVR (Network Video Recorder) can only be a maximum of 18 metres from the cameras and that is often not ideal.
 With premade cables there is a disadvantage in that you will need to make a larger hole in the wall as the cables already have connecters on them.
 We need 75 Ohm cable and premade cables are usually not capable of this.
 At night, when night vision activates, a higher current (ampage) is required to power the LEDs on the camera, and ready-made cables cannot supply the required current for these, resulting in dimmed LEDs and darker CCTV footage.

 Buying individual components has many advantages, including that you can buy exactly what you need for your CCTV installation and circumstances and you can buy individual components in line with your budget.
 Also, for example, cameras have different lenses for different purposes, close range and longer range.
-If mounting a camera in a low position, an anti-vandal body camera can be used so the camera cannot be vandalised, and your system retains integrity.
+If mounting a camera in a low position, an anti-vandal body camera can be used so the camera cannot be vandalised, and your security system retains integrity.
 You can mix and match the quality of cameras; sometimes using a 4K camera and for other areas using 2K cameras and for yet other areas using 1080p HD.
 So, you can reduce costs for lower spec cameras where the highest quality isn’t strictly necessary.
 You can also buy different shaped cameras for different purposes, for example bullet and dome shapes.
 Furthermore, you can choose different coloured cameras like white, black or grey to match the surrounding colour, for example, under oak windows or near black guttering you might choose a black camera.
 To find out more about how CCTV cameras work, please read our post about CCTV explained.

 With a CCTV kit, the system for connecting the video and power cables is one camera one junction box.
 These need to be weatherproof.
 Junction boxes can look unsightly as seen in the image below.
-With a customised CCTV system, you can use a base ring on cameras that keeps cables neat and tidy as seen in the image below.
+With customised CCTV systems, you can use a base ring on cameras that keeps cables neat and tidy as seen in the image below.

 CCTV camera and junction box